subtlepseudonym/subtlepseudonym.github.io/content/articles/power-monitoring-s31/index.md

 There are several ways to flash this board, but I found the simplest to be using [tasmotizer](https://github.com/tasmota/tasmotizer).
 Check the `Release` radio button and choose `tasmota-lite.bin` from the dropdown.
 Ensure that `Erase before flashing` is true and we're ready to flash!

 {{< image src="tasmotizer.jpg" alt="the tasmotizer user interface" >}}
-A smaller binary is available as tasmota-minimal on [the downloads page](http://ota.tasmota.com/tasmota/release/)
+An even smaller binary is available as tasmota-minimal on [the downloads page](http://ota.tasmota.com/tasmota/release/)
 {{< /image >}}

 ### Flashing custom firmware